caiosantosSTL/docusaurus-notes/docs/sqlite/sqliteCinema.md

 In this table we can see the FOREIGN KEY, and what is this?
 First we create the id column, and then the foreign id column, for example the `id_person` and `id_movie`.
 The id_person column and id_movie are foreign key column, that column will receive a id from another table (the Primary key ID from another table).

 The id_movie, for example, will receive the Primary key ID from the table movies, and the same logic to the id_person column.
 This line `FOREIGN KEY("id_person") REFERENCES "persons"("id"),` means, the id_person is a foreign key and that column makes a reference to ID Primary Key from the table persons.
-Therefore the id_person column is conected to ID column from the persons table, and the same logic to the column id_movie.
+Therefore the id_person column is connected to ID column from the persons table, and the same logic to the column id_movie.

 ## Directors table